Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Introduction

 \section{Introduction}

-\emph{Learning from demonstration} (LfD) is a natural way for humans to impart movement skills to robots.
-Robots trained with LfD are required to not only reproduce the motions demonstrated by the human user, but also to guarantee the stability of the produced motion \cite{ravichandar2020recent}.
-Methods employed for LfD must be able to make sure that the robot's trajectory does not diverge, and that the robot does not assume unsafe configurations during its motion.
-Accordingly, the focus of recent LfD techniques \cite{urain2020imitationflow, hersch2008dynamical, saveriano2020energy, khansari2014learning, kolter2019learning} has been on ensuring that these required stability and convergence properties are satisfied.
-However, these LfD methods focus on learning only a single motion skill.
-Consequently, to learn a new skill the robot must be retrained from scratch and the previously learned skill is forgotten.
-Recent work in \emph{continual LfD} \cite{auddy2022continual} has shown that a system of \emph{neural ordinary differential equation solvers} (NODEs) \cite{chen2018neural} and \emph{hypernetworks} \cite{ha2017hypernetworks, von2019continual} can continually learn and remember a sequence of motion skills without the need of retraining on past demonstrations.
-However, this approach has limitations such as lack of stability of the learned vector field, degrading performance for long task sequences, and increase in hypernetwork training time for each additional task, resulting in an overall training time cost of $\mathcal{O}(N^2)$.
-In the current paper we address these limitations which are critical for a robot in the real world.
+\emph{Learning from demonstration} (LfD) is a natural way for humans to impart movement skills to robots, particularly when the desired motion cannot be hardcoded or defined in terms of an optimization objective, but can be easily demonstrated~\cite{ravichandar2020recent}.
+Methods for LfD are required not only to reproduce the motion demonstrated by humans, but also to guarantee the stability of the produced motion.
+Stable motion implies that the robot's trajectory does not diverge and it does not assume unsafe configurations during its motion.
+Learning stable motion trajectories has been the focus of several LfD techniques \cite{hersch2008dynamical, saveriano2020energy, khansari2011learning, khansari2014learning, ijspeert2013dynamical, saveriano2023dynamic}.
+These approaches encode the demonstrations as stable dynamical systems, and are the state-of-the-art in LfD~\cite{ravichandar2020recent}.
+However, a limitation of these approaches lies in their reduced representational capabilities, especially in high-dimensional spaces~\cite{sochopoulos2024learning, moerland2023model}.
+This makes it important to develop neural network-based LfD techniques that can utilize high-dimensional features~\cite{sochopoulos2024learning, rahmatizadeh2018vision, byravan2017se3}, as also proposed in this paper.

+A number of recent works on stable dynamical systems utilize neural networks for learning from observations~\cite{urain2020imitationflow, kolter2019learning, sochopoulos2024learning, lawrence2020almost, richards2018lyapunov}.
+However, these methods focus on learning only a single \emph{skill}.
+To learn a new skill, the model must be trained from scratch on new demonstrations and the previously learned skill is forgotten as the network parameters are optimized on the new task.
+An LfD-capable robot in the real world should ideally be capable of \emph{continual learning}~(CL)~\cite{parisi2019CL_survey}, i.e., it should learn new skills as and when needed, and also retain past knowledge.
+Recent work on \emph{continual}~LfD~\cite{auddy2022continual} has shown that a single \emph{hypernetwork}~\cite{ha2017hypernetworks, von2019continual} that generates \emph{neural ordinary differential equation solvers}~(NODEs)~\cite{chen2018neural}, can continually learn and remember a sequence of motion skills.
+However, this approach has limitations such as degrading performance on long task sequences, lack of stability guarantees about the convergence of the predicted motion to a goal, and a linear increase in training time for each new task.